FrancisBanville/ms_interpreting_probabilities/README.md

 $$P(M_{i \rightarrow j}),$$ {#eq:metaweb}

-which, in contrast with @eq:local, is not conditional on any spatial, temporal, or environmental variables (@tbl:prob).
+which, in contrast with local webs, is never conditional on any spatial, temporal, co-occurrence or environmental variables (@tbl:prob).

 Starting from a selected set of taxa, which are usually distributed within a broad region of interest, probabilistic metawebs can be built using different